github/codeql/javascript/extractor/lib/typescript/README.md

 To debug the parser script:

-1. Launch an extraction process with the environment variable `SEMMLE_TYPESCRIPT_ATTACH_DEBUGGER` set to `break`.
+1. Launch an extraction process with the environment variable `SEMMLE_TYPESCRIPT_NODE_FLAGS` set to `--inspect`, or `--inspect-brk` if you wish to pause on entry.

 2. Open VSCode and choose "Debug: Attach to Node process" from the command palette, and choose the process that looks like the parser-wrapper.

-If you don't wish to pause on entry, instead set `SEMMLE_TYPESCRIPT_ATTACH_DEBUGGER` to any non-empty value.